dreampulse/modelizer/README.md

 ```

-Now we take a short look howto use the model.
+Now we take a short look how to use the model.
 Open a node-shell with ```node```.
 First let's initialize some stuff: